-adoration of technology 30"x38" acrylic on panel
+man of steel 14"x12" acrylic on panel

 I believe that through the study of the finite, one can see the infinite.
 I work very hard.
 I make mistakes, I have some successes, I love the journey.
 My art heroes have always been those that could tell a good story.
-Old masters like Caravaggio, Michelangelo, Rembrandt, Van Gogh; American masters like Rockwell, Parish, Hopper, Gil Elvgren, Frank Frazetta, Tom of Finland and Steven Spielberg were also master storytellers.
+Old masters like Caravaggio, Michelangelo, Rembrandt, Van Gogh; American masters like Rockwell, Parish, Hopper, Gil Elvgren, Frank Frazetta, Tom of Finland and Steven Spielberg, were also master storytellers.
 A narrative thread is woven through both my figurative and still life paintings, with imagery both playful and iconic.